 Eliza Strode, Founder

-A few years later, the co-op asked Eliza to sell their weavings at the Cultural Survival Craft Fair in Cambridge.
+A few years later, one of these co-ops asked Eliza to sell their weavings at the Cultural Survival Craft Fair in Cambridge.
 She found that people loved the products and that having this business served the function of re-connecting her with Guatemala and more importantly helping to provide well-paid work to the artisans.
 For years she ran the business in addition to working as a full-time clinical social worker (psychiatric crisis work and work with people who were homeless).

-For several years starting in 2007, she did part-time clinical work and spent three to four months per year in Guatemala working on a volunteer basis providing technical assistance to Asociacion Maya de Desarrollo in Solola and other groups, and networking with other cooperatives, groups, and Fair Traders.
+For several years starting in 2007, she did part-time clinical work and spent three to four months per year in Guatemala working on a volunteer basis providing technical assistance to and networking with artisan cooperatives, groups, and Fair Traders.
 For the past several years she has traveled to Guatemala two or three times per year for several weeks at a time, to continue her accompaniment of the artisan groups with whom she works.
 And, of course, some time is spent working with designers and choosing and ordering products to sell in the States.

 Feel free to write if you would like informal advice regarding traveling to Guatemala for pleasure or volunteer work or to attend Spanish school there, or if you have any questions.